Are you wondering what is gluten-free pizza?

 The crust used for gluten-free pizza is identical to that used for traditional handmade pizza.
 Therefore, the only difference is the flour used to make the dough.

-On a gluten-free diet, it is common for persons to be able to continue eating dough and certain starch-based goods, provided that the dough and starches do not include gluten.
+On a gluten-free diet, it is common for people to continue eating dough and certain starch-based goods, provided that the dough and starches do not include gluten.

 When making a gluten-free pizza, you use a special dough created using gluten alternatives for protein and consistency, such as beans or eggs.
 This dough is what you use for the gluten-free pizza crust.